Samsung Galaxy S21 5G - key specs

 OS: Android 11

-To sum up this Samsung Galaxy S21 5G review: if you want a flagship phone but you're not keen on paying over the odds, this phone is a no-brainer.
+To sum up this Samsung Galaxy S21 5G review: if you want a flagship phone but you're not keen on paying over the odds, this is the obvious choice.

 Samsung Galaxy S21 series: video overview